Health examinations

 ---|---|

-Changing the medical institution or cancellation | The agency in charge of managing the physical examination procedures (Value HR Customer Service) will make the necessary cancellation.
+Changing the medical institution, Physical Examination Course, or the Content | Please process the above mentioned cancellation procedure yourself.
 Please follow the guidance and make a new reservation from Step 1. |